by Alex Vikoulov

 Sci-fi writers and Hollywood got it wrong.
 The superintelligent machines are not coming for our lives.
 They are coming for our jobs.
 With the looming threats of technological unemployment, the oligopolist control of AI technology -- with the bulk of global population essentially rendered irrelevant by technology -- we might face a future of unprecedented inequality than ever before.
 The current economic system distributes wealth in a very focused manner that prevents a vast majority of humans from being adequately rewarded by the technologically advanced civilization.
 These factors undoubtedly condemn today's system of suboptimal economics to the realm of classical models of history as a result of impending obsolescence.
 In brief, the current faltering economic model is suboptimal, hinders economic growth, and is not sustainable going forward.

-Read the rest of this story in my forthcoming book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" that you can pre-order today.
+Read the rest of this story in my new book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" that you can order today on amazon.com, bn.com, audible.com or directly from EcstadelicNET webstore.

 Tags: capitalism, economic resources, Martin Luther King, Jr., Dow Jones index, debt crisis, black swan, Flash Crash, Jim Cramer, CNBC, free markets, economic model, Wall Street, U.S. economic system, Prudential Financial, money managers, investment specialists, Goldman Sachs, equities trading desk, superintelligent machines, technological unemployment, oligopolist control, AI technology, technologically advanced civilization, Quantitative Easing, QE, Wall Street capital-controlling elite, Wall Street elite, Federal Reserve, flying car, future of work, entrepreneurship